Muhammed-Sameih/ShippingAPIs/README.md

 - Maven
 - PostgreSQL

-Once you have the required tools installed, follow these steps to install the Bank Management System:
+Once you have the required tools installed, follow these steps to install the Shipping System:

 1. Clone this repository:
     ```shell